 In a recent trip to the nearby bookstore, I bought two books.
 One of them is Terry Eagleton’s How to Read Literature and the other is Anne Lamott’s Bird by Bird: Some Instructions on Writing and Life.
 I just decided to right-click and to add “Lamott” to my browser’s dictionary, not just because I was irritated to see it underlined as a possible typo, but also because of how much I loved her and her book.
 Even if I never write her name again, I want her name to be part of my (browser’s) dictionary.

-The questions of writing in Bird by Bird, at least in certain parts of the book, become like the coffee on the first date.
+Questions about writing, at least in parts of Bird by Bird, take the role of coffee on the first date.
 The date is related to the coffee, though it isn’t.
 The date is enabled, expressed, and materialized by the coffee.
 Coffee connects us or initiates our connections.
 In a similar way, while we read Lamott’s reflections on writing, writing fades into the background and we see her.
 We see her humanity and compassion.
 We see her insistence on celebrating, laughing about, and writing about our flaws, our misguided longings, our stubborn insistence on seeking solutions in wrong places.
 All that can be guided gently with, among other things, writing.

 We write to learn, to practice commitment, to embody discipline, to discover and show self-compassion, to be free, to connect to each other, to communicate, to love, to make each other laugh, and to keep alive the mysteries of being in the universe.